awsdocs/amazon-comprehend-developer-guide/doc_source/training-recognizers.md

 # Training custom entity recognizers<a name="training-recognizers"></a>

 Amazon Comprehend's custom entity recognition helps you to analyze your documents to find entities specific to your needs, rather than the entity types already available in the Detect Entities API\.
-You can analyze plain text, PDF, and Word documents with no pre\-processing or doc flattening required\.
+You can analyze plain text, image files \(JPG, PNG, TIFF\), PDF files, and Word documents, with no pre\-processing or doc flattening required\.
 You can identify almost any kind of entity, simply by providing a sufficient number of details to train your model effectively\.

 **Note**
-For an analysis job on Word docs or PDFs, you need to have trained a custom entity recognizer from annotated PDFs\.
-We don't support Word documents with macro\.
+After you train a custom entity recognizer from annotated PDF files, you can use that recognizer to analyzed jobs that include image files, PDF files, and Word documents\.
+Amazon Comprehend doesn't support annotation of image files or Word documents\.

 Building a successful custom entity recognition model requires training your model\.
 The training process usually requires extensive knowledge of machine learning \(ML\) and a complex process for model optimization\.
 Amazon Comprehend automates this for you using a technique called *transfer learning* which builds on state of the art models in natural language processing \(NLP\) and generates a sophisticated general\-purpose entity recognition model framework\.
 When you prepare to build a successful custom entity recognition model it's important that you supply the model trainer with high quality data as input\.
 Without good data the model won't learn how to correctly identify entities\.

 You can choose one of two ways to provide data to Amazon Comprehend in order to train a custom entity recognition model:
 + [Annotations](cer-annotation.md)—Provides the location of your entities in a large number of documents so Amazon Comprehend can train on both the entity and its context\.
-To create a model which can be used to analyze PDF, Word and plain text documents, you must train your recognizer using PDF annotations\.
+To create a model for analyzing image files, PDFs, or Word documents, you must train your recognizer using PDF annotations\.
 + [Entity lists \(plain text only\)](cer-entity-list.md)—Lists the specific entities so Amazon Comprehend can train to identify your custom entities\.
 Note: Entity lists can only be used for plain text documents\.

-In both cases, Amazon Comprehend will learn about the kind of documents and the context where the entities occur and build a recognizer that can generalize to new entities in documents at inference\.
+In both cases, Amazon Comprehend learns about the kind of documents and the context where the entities occur and build a recognizer that can generalize to new entities in documents at inference\.

 **Annotations**